Associate Instructor (AI) Information

 Required steps

-You must complete several essential steps before the start of your AI assignment: complete the FERPA tutorial and quiz, complete the data protection and privacy tutorial and quiz, complete the plagiarism tutorial and test, and set up your Exchange account.
+You must complete several essential steps before the start of your AI assignment: complete the FERPA tutorial and quiz, complete the data protection and privacy tutorial and quiz, and complete the plagiarism tutorial and test.

 The Family Educational Rights and Privacy Act (FERPA) is a set of federal regulations established to protect student information.
 In order to serve as an AI, you will need to complete the FERPA tutorial and take the FERPA quiz (which becomes available at the end of the tutorial).
 The tutorial and quiz together take approximately 30 minutes to complete.